Magmastream-NPM/magmastream/CONTRIBUTING.md

    git commit -m "feat: add new audio filter functionality"
    ```
    We follow [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
+   Also take a look at [this](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) tutorial for more information.

 5. Push to your fork:
    ```bash
    git push origin feature/your-feature-name
    ```

-6. Create a Pull Request from your fork to the main repository
+6. Create a Pull Request from your fork to the [dev](https://github.com/Magmastream-NPM/magmastream/tree/dev) branch

 ## Pull Request Process